RichardSichengZhao/macpan-workshop/companion-materials_mli.md

 ==MLi: I personally don't like this order.
 I would probably start with showing how to implement an SIR and then be like oh yeah, we have a bunch of templates where we already coded some of the commonly used models.
 It would be great to show the manual implementation matching up with the boilerplate.==

+==RZhao: Seconded.
+Also, I think show how to build the model from a flow diagram using MacPan is pretty appealing to me at first time.
+I also suggest showing the box diagram generate by MacPan here instead of after next section.==

 ### Simulating Dynamics